Pasta Primavera

 Type your email & I’ll send it to you!

-Pasta Primavera Please!
+Pasta Primavera is soo good!

-Pasta primavera is made with lots of colorful vegetables in a light, creamy sauce.
-The name means “spring pasta” in Italian and I love the idea of welcoming spring with a pasta dish that’s full of colorful, vegetables.
-And it’s not just for spring.
+The name means “spring pasta” in Italian, and I love the idea of welcoming spring with a pasta dish that’s full of colorful vegetables.
 This is a great way to load up your pasta with fiber-rich vegetables, and I’m here for it!
+You can check out my tips for how to blanch vegetables, which is the authentic way of making pasta primavera, but I prefer to just heat the vegetables in a large skillet and then toss them with the pasta and the sauce without getting one more pot dirty.

 Pasta Primavera Ingredients